 Where the Evidence Is Still Thin

-First, cross-paper comparability is low.
-Benchmarks, metrics, and operating assumptions differ substantially, so direct ranking between papers is not meaningful.
+Cross-paper comparability is low.
+Benchmarks, metrics, and operating assumptions diverge so sharply that direct ranking between papers would be misleading.
+Do not attempt it.

-Second, the quantum side is still simulation-first.
-This is a valid phase of research, but it means deployment confidence should remain conditional on hardware-in-the-loop validation and stronger robustness reporting.
+The quantum side remains simulation-first.
+Valid as a research phase, certainly, but deployment confidence should stay conditional on hardware-in-the-loop validation and stronger robustness reporting than any of these papers currently provide.

-For practitioners, this matters at decision time.
-A paper can still be technically excellent and not yet be decision-complete for production rollout.
-The right posture is not rejection or hype.
-It is staged confidence: treat simulation and benchmark gains as design signals, then require robustness, transfer, and operational evidence before scaling investment.
-This avoids two common failures in applied teams: overcommitting to immature methods and ignoring genuinely promising methods because they are not yet deployment-finished.
+Why does this matter?
+Because a technically excellent paper can still be decision-incomplete for production rollout.
+The appropriate posture is staged confidence: treat simulation and benchmark gains as design signals, then demand robustness, transfer, and operational evidence before scaling investment.
+This sidesteps two traps that catch applied teams repeatedly: overcommitting to immature methods and dismissing genuinely promising ones because they are not yet deployment-ready.

-These gaps do not cancel the value of the papers.
-They define where careful readers should place confidence boundaries.
+These gaps do not diminish the papers.
+They mark where careful readers should draw their confidence boundaries.

 Open Research Directions